equilnite/stats-home/expectations.md

 ## Collaboration

 Your groupmates are there for a reason and you have groupmates for a reason.
+You will sit in your assigned seats without exception throughout the AP curriculum.

 Ask your groupmates what they know that can help you.